 Developing self-awareness can be awkward and uncomfortable.
 We may even be embarrassed at what we learn about ourselves.
-A willingness to change helps you preserve and maintain your optimism in spite of this.
+A willingness to change helps you preserve and maintain your optimism despite this.

-Like many qualities, self-awareness is not a fixed trait.
+Like many qualities of a good leader, self-awareness is not a fixed trait.
 It’s a skill that can be learned and cultivated intentionally.
 Start by asking yourself these four questions.
 Your goal isn’t to answer immediately or to have a perfectly formulated response to each question.
 Your goal is simply to start becoming aware.
-The deepest work is in the art of asking, and attuning to what arises so that you can take leadership of your leadership skills, and in turn, best lead your company forward.
+The deepest work is in the art of asking and attuning to what arises so that you can take leadership of your leadership skills and, in turn, best lead your company forward.

 Need help gaining self-awareness

-If you want help gaining self-awareness or you’re curious about leadership coaching, call me at (425) 488-7747 or send me an email.
-I offer professional leadership coaching and leadership team development programs anywhere in the USA and some overseas locations.
+If you want help gaining self-awareness or are curious about leadership coaching, call me at (425) 488-7747 or email me.
+I offer blended (virtual and personal) professional leadership coaching and leadership team development programs anywhere in the USA and globally.